MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. On the **C:\\ on az104-10-vm1.** blade, select **View details** for **az104-10-vm1.** .

+1. On the deatil blade, click on the **az104-10-vm1.** computer link to open its informations,

 1. On the **az104-10-vm1.** Protected Servers blade, click **Delete**.

 1. On the **Delete** blade, specify the following settings.